-All Sixth Form students must follow a core course which includes a structured PSHCE programme involving talks by guest speakers from both UK and global universities, basic first aid, finance and sex education.
-In addition;
+All Sixth Form students must follow a core course which includes a structured Lifeskills programme involving talks by guest speakers from both UK and global universities, basic first aid, finance and sex education.

 - A Level students follow the Creativity, Activity, Service (CAS) programme, take the Extended Project Qualification (EPQ) and an AS Level course